Key dates and tips to help small businesses prepare for end of financial year

-Do you want to avoid the stress of tax filing this year?
-Absolutely!
-The planning ahead process can save you significant time, money and stress when the financial year closes on 31 March 2021.
-But how do you begin?
-Organising important documents is a good first step.It is a process that all businesses should be getting right on a day-by-day basis, experts suggest.
-Being organized from the start will ensure minimal preparation time is required when it’s time to put together the tax returns.
+Do you want to prevent yourself from the stress of tax filing this year?
+Yes, you should!
+The planning ahead process can save you lots of time, money, and stress when the financial year closes on 31 March 2021.
+But where should you start?
+Making sure you have your essential documents organized is a good first step.It is a process that every business should do correct on a daily basis, experts say.
+Being organized from the start will reduce the amount of time that is needed when it’s time to put together taxes.

-Using intuitive accounting software and cloud storage such as Google Drive or Dropbox – along with tenancy management software such as myRent.co.nz and myRent.co.nz – can help businesses save time.
+Using intuitive accounting software and cloud storage like Google Drive or Dropbox – and tenancy management software like myRent.co.nz and myRent.co.nz – can help businesses save time.

-If you visit your accountant and are unable to remember your stock levels from a couple of months ago it can cause problems.
+If you visit your accountant but aren’t able to recall your stock level from a couple of months ago and you’re having trouble remembering, it’s a problem.

-Here are some additional important tax-related reforms which have occurred recently or are in the works for 2021.
+Here are some other important tax-related tax changes that have recently occurred or are on the agenda for 2021.

-1. Don’t forget that your minimum wage will rise by $1.10 and will increase up from $18.90 to $20 an hour starting on April 1 2021.
-This could affect your financial records as well as superannuation payment.
+1. Do not forget that the minimum wage is set to increase by $1.10 increasing it to $18.90 to $20 per hour on April 1, 2021.
+This could potentially affect your financial records as well as superannuation payments.

-2. A new personal tax rate will be applied on income above $180,000.
-The new rate will apply from 1 April 2021.
-Tachibana believes this is likely to affect those who earn a living from personal service, as opposed to those who have investments and earn capital gains.
+2. A new 39% personal tax rate will be applied on earnings of greater than $180,000.
+The new tax rate will be in effect from 1 April 2021.
+Tachibana states that it is more likely to be a problem for those who earn income through personal services, instead of those who own an investment and enjoy capital gains.

-Here are some guidelines and dates from professionals which small-business owners might need to be aware of as they get their home in order for tax time.
+Here are some key tips and dates from experts which small-business owners might want to keep in mind when getting their house ready for tax time.

 1. Finalise your accounts